bamboodesigns/open-catalog/categories/pool decks/Malibu Pool Deck Plan – 12x17/open-specs.md

 **Product:** [Malibu Pool Deck Plan – 12x17 Deck with 8ft Pool Cutout](https://bamboodesigns.shop/products/malibu-pool-deck-plan-12x17-deck-with-8ft-pool-cutout)
 **License:** CC BY 4.0 · **Introduced:** v1.0

 ⚠️ **Important Note:** This plan shows only the deck framing and privacy wall.
-The pool shell, water systems, bonding/grounding, fencing, and alarms must be installed by licensed contractors in compliance with local code:contentReference[oaicite:13]{index=13}.
+The pool shell, water systems, bonding/grounding, fencing, and alarms must be installed by licensed contractors in compliance with local code.